miguki/AppTaskReload/README.md

 ## Usage

 1. Click button to start app reloading or to trigger selected task depending on configuration
-2. After successful reload the button will become green
+2. After successful reload button will become green
 3. If reload error will occur button will become red

 ## Qlik configuration